-The Slocan Lake Gallery Society is guided in all of their activities by the desire to develop a community of artistic excellence, through the education and engagement of local youth, mentoring of local artists, and the presentation of touring performers.
+The Slocan Lake Arts Council is guided in all of their activities by the desire to develop a community of artistic excellence, through the education and engagement of local youth, mentoring of local artists, and the presentation of touring performers.

 Since 1980 The Slocan Lake Arts Council has been an integral component of a vibrant arts community, steeped in the tradition of bucking norms and risk taking in artistic expression.
 In 2018, the Slocan Lake Gallery Society changed it’s name to the Slocan Lake Arts Council.

 The board of the Society is actively engaged with the community of local organizations with the goal of delivering of community minded arts and cultural programming.
 The board is a public body and opens the process to the general public to ensure that the community values are represented in the administration of the Gallery’s activities.

 The Arts Council consists of elected directors: President, V.P, Secretary, Treasurer, as well as Directors-at-Large.
 All aspects of programming and events are managed by Board Members who act as Program Leads.